-Net cash provided by operating activities in 2022 totaled \$21,147 compared to \$21,203 in 2021.
-Net Income at \$1,685 higher in 2022 compared to 2021 allowed net cash provided by operating activities in 2022, including adjustments for depreciation and other non-cash operating expenses, along with changes in working capital and the tax benefit attributable to exercise of employee incentive stock options, to be about the same as in 2021.
-The increase in Net Income funded operating activities particularly including a \$1,868 higher increase in inventories than the increase in 2021 (second order derivative).
-The additional inventory increase was a hedge against supply chain disruption emanating from the COVID-19 pandemic.
-Other changes were a function of normal business activity, e.g. 1) a \$577 lower use of cash as a result of increasing trade accounts receivable (A/R) \$511 instead of the \$1,088 increase in 2021, 2) a \$486 lower use of cash as a result of increasing trade accounts receivable (A/R) \$511 instead of the \$1,088 increase only \$252 compared to the \$713 increase in 2021, 4) a \$308 higher use of cash from reducing deferred income taxes \$401 compared to the \$92 reduction in 2021, and 5) \$251 less cash provided from less depreciation and amortization in 2022 compared to 2021.
-Also, the income tax benefit attributable to exercise of employee stock options in 2022 was \$34 lower than in 2021 because 10,210 fewer shares were exercised.
+Net cash provided by operating activities in 2023 totaled \$22,281 compared to \$21,147 in 2022.
+Net Income at \$162 higher in 2023 compared to 2022 allowed net cash provided by operating activities in 2023, including adjustments for depreciation and other non-cash operating expenses, along with changes in working capital and the tax benefit attributable to exercise of employee incentive stock options, to be \$1,134 higher than in 2022.
+Along with higher Net Income, working capital changes help fund operating activities.
+Accounts receivable had a \$2,780 lower use of cash as a result of decreasing trade accounts receivable (A/R) \$2,270 instead of the \$511 increase in 2022, and inventories had a \$1,683 lower use of cash with just a \$670 increase in 2023 compared to a \$2,353 increase in 2022 (second order derivatives).
+On the other hand, uses of cash included 1) a \$1,422 decline in 2023 year-ending accrued expenses instead of a \$252 increase at year-end 2022, 2) \$714 lower depreciation and amortization in 2023 compared to 2022 and 3) a \$293 greater decline in deferred income taxes.
+The inventory increase was a hedge against continued supply chain disruption.

-In investing activities, during 2022 UTMD used \$809 in capital expenditures to purchase new molds and manufacturing equipment and fixtures for expanded capabilities as well as to maintain and improve existing operating capabilities, compared to investing \$552 in 2021.
-Capital expenditures exceeded depreciation by \$197.
-UTMD also expensed \$40 more in 2022 compared to 2021 for tools and equipment, including repairs.
+In investing activities, during 2023 UTMD used \$639 in capital expenditures to purchase new molds and manufacturing equipment and fixtures for expanded capabilities as well as to maintain and improve existing operating capabilities, compared to investing \$809 in 2022.
+Capital expenditures in 2023 exceeded depreciation by \$16.

+In 2023 UTMD received \$117 and issued 1,758 shares of stock upon the exercise of employee stock options.
+Option exercises in 2023 were at an average price of \$66.40 per share.
+The Company received a \$12 tax benefit from option exercises in 2023.
+UTMD did not repurchase shares of its stock in the open market during 2023.

-In 2022, UTMD received \$174 and issued 3,135 shares of stock upon the exercise of employee and director stock options.
+In comparison, in 2022 UTMD received \$174 and issued 3,135 shares of stock upon the exercise of employee and director stock options.
 Employees exercised a total of 3,501 option shares in 2022, with 366 shares immediately being retired as a result of optionees trading the shares in payment of the exercise price of the options.
 Option exercises in 2022 were at an average price of \$60.34 per share.
 The Company received a \$6 tax benefit from option exercises in 2022.
 UTMD repurchased 30,105 shares of its stock in the open market during 2022 at an average cost of \$82.88 per share.

-In comparison, in 2021 UTMD received \$560 and issued 11,702 shares of stock upon the exercise of employee stock options.
-Employees exercised a total of 13,711 option shares in 2021, with 2,009 shares immediately being retired as a result of optionees trading the shares in payment of the exercise price of the options.
-Option exercises in 2021 were at an average price of \$57.40 per share.
-The Company received a \$39 tax benefit from option exercises in 2021.
-UTMD did not repurchase shares of its stock in the open market during 2021.

-UTMD did not borrow in the years 2021 and 2022.
-Cash dividends paid to stockholders were \$3,162 in 2022 compared to \$11,465 in 2021.
+UTMD did not borrow in the years 2023 and 2022.
+Cash dividends paid to stockholders were \$4,282 in 2023 compared to \$3,162 in 2022

 Management believes that future income from operations and effective management of working capital will continue to provide the liquidity needed to finance internal growth plans.
 In an uncertain economic environment, UTMD's cash balances allow management to operate with the long-term best interest of stockholders in mind.
-Planned 2023 capital expenditures for ongoing operations are expected to be about the same in magnitude as depreciation of PP&E, although additional capital expenditure opportunities are being considered.
+Planned 2024 capital expenditures for ongoing operations are expected to be less than depreciation of PP&E, although additional capital expenditure opportunities are being considered.